Fall 2014 Course Offerings

 This course is designed to introduce students to the elements of fiction, poetry, and drama through reading, writing, and discussion of texts.
-As a survey of literature from the mid-19th century to the present day, we will come to understand the forms, contents and contexts of such literature, asking questions concerning genre (What makes a poem different from a short story or a play?), technique (What choices has an author made and why?), and history (How does an author’s situation inform the text that author produces?), among other ideas.
+As a survey of literature from the mid-19th century to the present day, we will come to understand the forms, contents and contexts of such literature, asking questions concerning genre (What makes a poem different from a short story or a play?), technique (What choices has an author made and why?), and history (How does an author’s situation inform the text that author produces?).
 Students will develop a vocabulary with which to discuss texts, develop critical analysis skills, and construct arguments.
-We will look at the work of poets including Walt Whitman, Emily Dickinson, Langston Hughes, and Sylvia Plath; fiction from Gabriel Garcia Marquez, Margaret Atwood, Flannery O’Connor and others, and Tennessee Williams’ play A Streetcar Named Desire.
+We will look at the work of poets including Walt Whitman, Emily Dickinson, Langston Hughes, and Sylvia Plath; fiction from Margaret Atwood, Flannery O’Connor, Tim O’Brien and others, and Tennessee Williams’ play A Streetcar Named Desire.
 Requirements include but are not limited to two short papers, a midterm and a final exam.

 MWF 11:00-11:50am Dukes 153

 Exploration of thematic and stylistic elements in fiction from a variety of cultures and periods.

 MWF 1-1:50pm Dukes 112

 This course, "Growing Pains," will examine the ways in which the coming of age process is depicted in nine American novels.
 In particular, we will look closely at the tensions inherent in this literary genre, namely between youth and experience, self and society, and innocence and awareness.
 In addition, we will also consider the following questions: How do the coming of age experiences of male protagonists differ from those of female protagonists?
 How do such factors as race and class affect the maturation process?
 Why is mental instability a frequent component in these novels?

 Written work will include two critical essays.
 In addition to these essays, you will also take a midterm and final examination.